Smith Beck & Beck

 ca. 1860

 This was one of the better stereoscopes produced at the time both in design and construction.
-Achromatic lenses were used to improve colour rendering, these could be individually adjusted to suit the sight of the viewer.
-When in use the stereoscope sits on a box, the viewing angle can be adjusted as can the illumination of the slide by changing the position of a mirror, when not in use the stereoscope is inverted and folds away into its protective box.
+Achromatic lenses were used to improve color rendering. these could be individually adjusted to suit the sight of the viewer.
+When in use the stereoscope sits on its box. the viewing angle can be adjusted as can the illumination of the slide by changing the position of a mirror. when not in use the stereoscope is inverted and folds away into its protective box.
 Cabinets were made to hold the stereoscope and a number of stereo slides. these were produced in different sizes and finishes.
-A Smith, Beck & Beck pamphlet from 1860 lists the stereoscope at £3.10.0 in walnut and £3.3.0 in mahogany.
+A Smith Beck & Beck pamphlet from 1860 lists the stereoscope at £3.10.0 in walnut and £3.3.0 in mahogany.